Janczur/SerwuSan/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To install the application locally you will need:
+To install the application you will need:

 * PHP >= 7.1.3
 * git